DaveParillo/cisc192-reader/src/chapter1/the_way.rst

+.. _program-the-way-of-the-program:

-﻿The Way of the Program
+The Way of the Program
 ======================
 The goal of this book is to teach you to think like a computer scientist.
 I like the way computer scientists think because they combine